EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 ## 1. Install Julia

 We will first install Julia binary and then configure the binary path so you can have easy access to Julia by typing `julia` in a terminal.
-But strictly speaking, configuring the path is unnecessary if your ADCME version $\geq 0.5.3$.
+But strictly speaking, configuring the path is unnecessary if you install the latest version (v0.7.0).

 ### For Linux